If you have a WordPress website and want to build an email list, you can get started easily with the help of an email marketing tool like MailChimp.

 4. Choose the ‘welcome new subscribers’ option from ‘create an automation email’ window

-5. In this step, you can assign a name to your campaign and choose your email list
+5. In this step, you can assign a name to your campaign and choose your audience or email list

 In the next steps, you can decide the content of your email, complete the campaign set up and start sending your automated emails.